Do you have to film 10 times before you post a video?

 You finally got that one transition smooth.
 Yeaahh!!

 But now the whole routine looks more robotic, because you „forgot“ all the other little movements. ^#@&%*!

 What looks better?
-The first video, when you were still out of your head, or the last one, when the pole trick was executed technically perfect?
+The first video, when you were still out of your head, or the last one, when the pole trick was executed with perfect technique?

 How do you know when your pole routine is ready?

 When is it just perfect, or good enough?